Codeception/Codeception/docs/modules/REST.md

 ### seeResponseIsJson

-Checks weather last response was valid JSON.
+Checks whether last response was valid JSON.
 This is done with json_last_error function.